gurrenm3/OuterWilds_SuicideMod/README.md

-Press 'K' to meet Jesus early
+Press 'K' on your Keyboard to meet Jesus early